Baby Constipation: Signs, Causes, and What Helps

 Adults strain when they are constipated, so it's natural to assume your baby's straining is due to constipation.
 However, straining is normal behavior for infants, particularly during the early weeks of life, and is not a sign of constipation unless bowel motions are firm, dry and pebbly.

 Grunting, groaning and going red in the face while having a bowel motion (fluid or paste consistency) or passing gas is commonly seen in infants around 4 - 6 weeks of age.
-It is at this age your baby is becoming more aware of his body sensations and he is learning to gain some control over his body movements (that will eventually be necessary to voluntarily control his bowel motions in the future).
+It is at this age your baby is becoming more aware of their body sensations and they are learning to gain some control over their body movements (that will eventually be necessary to voluntarily control their bowel motions in the future).

-As your baby strains he's also learning which muscles do what and how much effort is needed to poop.
-He may use a little more effort than necessary to begin with, but after a few weeks of practice he will become a 'poop expert' and straining will settle.
+As your baby strains, they are also learning which muscles do what and how much effort is needed to poop.
+They may use a little more effort than necessary to begin with, but after a few weeks of practice they will become a 'poop expert' and straining will settle.

-Straining may also occurs at times when your baby is learning to pass a larger or slightly thicker consistency stool than he's used to.
-This often occurs if his diet is changed such as, changing from breast milk to formula or when he starts on solid foods.
+Straining may also occurs at times when your baby is learning to pass a larger or slightly thicker consistency stool than they are used to.
+This often occurs if diet is changed such as, changing from breast milk to formula or when they starts on solid foods.
 This is also normal and generally settles in a week or so.

 Straining is normal - Crying while having a bowel motion is not!